Tach-Ignite/tach-ra-web/docs/quickstart.md

 aws sso login
 ```

-Once SSO is configured, set the TACH_AWS_PROFILE variable in the `.env.local` and `.env.dev` files to the name of your SSO profile to `default`.
+Once SSO is configured, set the TACH_AWS_PROFILE variable in the `.env.local` file to the name of your SSO profile to `default`.

 ## 2. Local Development Setup